Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 The Nodejs Webserver needs to be installed on a host which can connect to the Shyama Central Server and all Madhava Intermediate servers.

+Users will connect to the Node Webserver for the Web UI and REST API querying.

 More info about the Node Webserver Install Steps can be found at [Node Webserver Install](./nodewebserver_install) link.